bo-er/corrupt-mysql/README.md

 # corrupt-mysql
-Corrupting MySQL to challenge the monitoring system.
+Corrupting MySQL and testing how the monitoring system reacts.

 # Usages